 How to take care pregnant women who have anemia

-1. When pregnant women are anemic, the doctor will advise them to start taking iron supplement to increase red blood cells volume, allow nutrients to supply to the baby better and encourage baby growth
+1. When pregnant women are anemic, the doctor will advise them to start taking iron supplement to increase red blood cells volume, this allows nutrients to supply to the baby better and encourage baby growth.

 2. The doctor will also suggest having more foods high in iron such as nuts and seeds, green vegetables, and various types of meat including beef, pork, chicken, and liver.
 Fruit high in vitamin C is also recommended such as orange, lemon and guava because it has been shown to help enhance iron absorption.